Flexible working - it’s certainly in demand: the CIPD found that 68% of UK employees would like to work flexibly.

 Who is eligible for flexible working?

-Legally, everyone in the UK has the right to request flexible working from the first day of employment.
+Legally, employees in the UK have the right to request flexible working from the first day of employment.

 But, as an employer you have the right to reject flexible working requests if accommodating them would damage your business.